mfoliveira/buggy.link/_posts/2018-03-17-ppc64le-on-x86_64-cross-compilers.markdown

 For distros that don't, there are cross compiler _tarballs_ available from Bootlin (read on)!
 And, of course, you can build your own, but that's not covered here for simplicity's sake. :-)

-The cross compiler packages and commands are usually named after the _target_ platform.
+The cross compiler packages and commands are usually named after the [_target triplet_][gnu-triplet].
 Packages usually have the tool name first, and commands the tool name last; for example:
 - `ppc64le`:
-  - Package: `gcc-powerpc64le-linux-gnu-gcc`
+  - Package: `gcc-powerpc64le-linux-gnu`
   - Command: `powerpc64le-linux-gnu-gcc`
 - `ppc64`:
-  - Package: `gcc-powerpc64-linux-gnu-gcc`
+  - Package: `gcc-powerpc64-linux-gnu`
   - Command: `powerpc64-linux-gnu-gcc`

 Check if your distro is listed here and install its packages, otherwise use the tarball for any distro.

-### Packages for Ubuntu 16.04 LTS
+## Packages for Ubuntu 16.04 LTS

 Search: